 Launching a high-tech product can be extremely challenging, and failure comes with the loss of significant time and resources.
 In particular, companies are especially vulnerable when they’re trying to cross the chasm between a small minority of early customers and the large majority of mainstream customers.
 In this book, Geoffrey Moore shares proven frameworks and strategies to successfully bring new, cutting-edge products to market, with decision-making guidelines for investors, engineers, marketers and managers in the high-tech community.
-In this Crossing the Chasm summary, we’ll briefly explain the chasm and the challenges it presents, before outlining how you can successfully cross it to achieve growth and profits.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free version of Crossing the Chasm summary, we’ll briefly explain the chasm and the challenges it presents, before outlining how you can successfully cross it to achieve growth and profits.

 Understanding the Chasm

 The Technology Adoption Life Cycle explains how new products are accepted.
 Generally, technology adoption follows a bell curve, with 5 distinct consumer groups differentiated by their psychographic profiles and attitudes to new technology: